dosisod/josh/README.md

 got: "world"
 ```

-`josh` uses a syntax similar to [`jq`](https://github.com/stedolan/jq) for extracting
+`josh` uses a syntax similar to JavaScript for extracting values.
-values.
 In the above example we essentially get a string view to the portion of our
-JSON which contains the key we asked for, all without any calls to `malloc()`.
+JSON data which contains the key we asked for, all without any calls to `malloc()`.